Cosmopolitanism: Political and sociological

 This idea is reiterated in Sunera Thobani's "Exalted Subjects: Studies in the Making of Race and Nation in Canada," where she discusses a discourse in which Muslim people fall into a good/bad dichotomy: a "good Muslim" is one who has been Westernized and a "bad Muslim" is one who visibly rejects Western cultural influences.
 Thobani notes that it is through media representations that these ideas become naturalized.
 Individuals who embrace Western ideals are considered fully "human" and are more likely to be afforded dignity and protection than those who defend their non-Westernized cultural identities.

 According to those who follow Beck's reasoning, a cosmopolitan world would consist of a plurality of states, which would use global and regional consensus to gain greater bargaining power against opponents.
 States would also utilize the power of civil society actors such as Non-governmental organizations (NGOs) and consumers to strengthen their legitimacy and enlist the help of investors to pursue a cosmopolitan agenda.

 Other authors imagine a cosmopolitan world moving beyond today's conception of nation-states.
-These scholars argue that a truly cosmopolitan identity of Global Citizen will take hold, diminishing the importance of national identities.
+These scholars argue that a truly cosmopolitan identity within global citizenship will take hold, diminishing the importance of national identities.
 The formation of a global citizens movement would lead to the establishment of democratic global institutions, creating the space for global political discourse and decisions, would in turn reinforce the notion of citizenship at a global level.
 Nested structures of governance balancing the principles of irreducibility (i.e., the notion that certain problems can only be addressed at the global level, such as global warming) and subsidiarity (i.e., the notion that decisions should be made at as local a level possible) would thus form the basis for a cosmopolitan political order.

 Daniele Archibugi proposes a renewed model for global citizenship: institutional cosmopolitanism.
 It advocates some reforms in global governance to allow world citizens to take more directly a part into political life.
 A number of proposals have been made in order to make this possible.
 Cosmopolitan democracy, for example, suggests strengthening the United Nations and other international organizations by creating a World Parliamentary Assembly.